AmwataPhilip/Audio-Processing-CPP/README.md

 ---

-    1. make - compile Samp.cpp Sampler.cpp
+    1. make - compile Samp.cpp Audio.cpp
     2. make run - run program with test case
     3. make clean - delete all .o files and executables from the project